Stargate (film): Plot

 When Jackson, O'Neil, Brown, and Kawalsky return to the pyramid, there is a firefight against Ra's soldiers.
 Brown is killed and Kawalsky is injured.
-Jackson and O'Neil are captured and brought before Ra and his guards, who are revealed to be humanoids when they retract their armored head-pieces.
+Jackson and O'Neil are captured and brought before Ra and his guards.
+They reveal their true human-like forms by retracting their head pieces: Ra's funerary mask styled headdress and the soldier's Anubis-shaped armored head pieces.
 A firefight ensues and Jackson is killed; O'Neil is incapacitated and is incarcerated with the others.
 Ra places Jackson's body in a sarcophagus-like device that regenerates him.
 Ra then shows Jackson a nuclear bomb which O'Neil had secretly brought with him.
-Perceiving their arrival as an act of war, Ra declares his intentions to send the bomb back through the Stargate to Earth, along with a shipment of the mineral, which will increase its explosive power a hundred fold—essentially creating a world-ending event.
-Ra then orders the human tribe to watch as he prepares to force Jackson to execute the others to demonstrate his power, but Skaara and his friends create a diversion that allows Jackson, O'Neil, Kawalsky, and Ferretti to escape, while Freeman is killed.
+Perceiving their arrival with the bomb as an act of war, Ra declares his intentions to send it back through the Stargate to Earth, along with a shipment of the mineral, which will increase its explosive power a hundred fold—essentially creating a civilization-ending event.
+Ra then orders the human tribe to watch as he prepares to force Jackson to execute the others to reinforce his place and power as their god, but Skaara and his friends create a diversion that allows Jackson, O'Neil, Kawalsky, and Ferretti to escape, while Freeman is killed.
 They flee to nearby caves to hide from Ra.
-Skaara and his friends celebrate, and Skaara draws a sign of victory on a wall, which Jackson recognizes as the final Stargate symbol needed for the return to Earth.
+Skaara and his friends celebrate, and Skaara draws a sign of victory on a wall, which Jackson recognizes as the final symbol, the point of origin, needed for the return to Earth.

-O'Neil and his remaining men aid Skaara in overthrowing the remaining overseers and then launch an attack on Ra, who sends out fighter ships to strafe the humans while he orders his ship to depart.
+O'Neil and his remaining men aid Skaara in overthrowing the remaining overseers, wearing Horus-head armor, and then launch an attack on Ra, who sends out fighter ships to strafe the humans while he orders his ship to depart.
 The humans outside run out of ammunition and are forced to surrender to the fighter ships' pilots, but the rest of the tribe, seeing that their false gods are really humanoid, rebel against the guards and overthrow them.
 Sha'uri is killed, but Jackson takes her body and sneaks aboard Ra's ship using a teleportation system, leaving O'Neil to fight Ra's guard captain, Anubis.
-Jackson places Sha'uri in the regeneration device, and she recovers, but Ra discovers them and attempts to kill Jackson.
+Jackson places Sha'uri in the regeneration device, and she recovers, but Ra discovers them and attempts to kill Jackson with telekinetic powers.
 O'Neil activates the teleportation system, killing Anubis and allowing Jackson and Sha'uri to escape the ship.
-O'Neil and Jackson teleport the bomb to Ra's ship, destroying the ship and killing Ra.
+The rest of the humans arrive en masse, and overrun the remaining guards, defeating them.
+When O'Neil realizes the bomb cannot be disarmed, he and Jackson teleport the bomb to Ra's ship, destroying the ship and killing Ra as he tries to escape.
 With the humans freed, the remaining team—O'Neil, Kawalsky, and Ferretti—return to Earth while Jackson chooses to stay behind with Sha'uri and the others.